openforcefield/standards/docs/enhancement-proposals/off-ep-divalent-vs.md

 ## Backward compatibility

-This would require all DivalentLonePair sites to specify an inPlaneAngle parameter.
+This would require all `DivalentLonePair` site definitions to include an `inPlaneAngle` parameter.
 Any existing implementations of this site would need to add `inPlaneAngle="0.0 * degree"` to their definitions.

-Alternatively, `inPlaneAngle` could be optional, with a default value of 0.
-This would keep backwards compatibility with existing implementations.
+Alternatively, backwards compatibility could be kept by making `inPlaneAngle` an optional parameter, with a default value of 0.

 ## Detailed description

 Referring to the diagram in the [existing SMIRNOFF standards](https://openforcefield.github.io/standards/standards/smirnoff/#virtualsites-virtual-sites-for-off-atom-charges), `inPlaneAngle` is the angle between the vector bisecting the 2-1-3 angle and the 1-VS vector (projected onto the plane of the 2-1-3 angle).
-Defining the x-axis as this bisecting the bond, the y-axis as an orthogonal axis in the plane, the z-axis as the cross product of x and y, and the origin as the position of atom 1, the position of the virtual site would then be defined by:
+Defining the x-axis as the vector bisecting the angle, the y-axis as an orthogonal axis in the plane, the z-axis as the cross product of x and y, and the origin as the position of atom 1, the position of the virtual site would then be defined by:
 ```
 x = distance * cos(in_plane_angle) * cos(out_of_plane_angle)